plan44/vdcd/docs/How to build vdcd (and vdsm) on Linux - in particular Raspian on P44-DSB-X.md

   or a regular [Raspian](http://www.raspbian.org) on a RaspberryPi.
 Model 2 recommended, or you'll have to waaaait a lot!

-- or a [Ubuntu 14.04.2 LTS desktop](http://www.ubuntu.com/download/desktop) - other Linux will probably do as well, but Ubuntu is what I just tested (fresh copy in VMWare)
+- or a [Ubuntu 16.04.2 LTS desktop](http://www.ubuntu.com/download/desktop) - other Linux will probably do as well, but Ubuntu is what I just tested (fresh copy in VMWare)

-On Unbuntu, we work from a user account and use "sudo" when needed
+**On Unbuntu**, we work from a user account and use "sudo" when needed

-On the P44-DSB-X Minibian, there's only the "root" user, so we login as root there (user:root, password:eXperiment).
+**On the P44-DSB-X Minibian**, there's only the "root" user, so we login as root there (user:root, password:eXperiment).
 Therefore, we do not need (nor can't) use "sudo".

 To generalize the following instructions for both platforms, we'll define a shell var *$SUPER* to prefix commands that need root rights below.
 So you can 1:1 copy and use the command lines as shown below on both platforms.

 On the other hand, on RPi we need to make sure the entire space of the SD card (>=4GB recommended) is ready to be used, which means that the originally small (800MB) P44-DSB-X partition must be expanded.